Delaware Department of Natural Resources and Environmental Control: Organization

-The Division of Parks and Recreation oversee 17 state parks and the Brandywine Zoo, together comprising more than 20,000 acres.
+The Division of Parks and Recreation oversees 17 state parks and the Brandywine Zoo, together comprising more than 20,000 acres.
 It also manages nature preserves and conservation easements and is responsible for some historic sites, such as Fort Delaware and Fort DuPont.
 More than 8 million people visited Delaware parks in 2022.
+Delaware, Florida, and Ohio are the only states to have won the American Academy for Park and Recreation Administration National Gold Medal Award multiple times.

 The Division of Climate, Coastal and Energy focuses on climate change, energy, and coastal programs in the state.

 The Division of Air Quality issues permits and regulations around air pollution, including emissions, asbestos removal, and open burning.

 The Division of Fish and Wildlife is responsible for conservation and offers licenses and education for hunting, fishing, and boating.
+It oversees roughly 68,000 acres of public land.

 The Division of Waste and Hazardous Substances’ purview revolves around recycling, investigating and cleaning up contaminated sites, responding to incidents that involve hazardous materials, and ensuring citizens and companies follow existing laws around waste and hazardous substances.

-The Division of Water manages and protects the First State's water, performing research, offering regulatory guidance, handling licensing and more.
+The Division of Water manages and protects the First State's water resources, performing research, offering regulatory guidance, handling licensing, and more.

-The related Division of Watershed Stewardship is responsible for protecting the state's natural resources, overseeing wetlands and dredging and working with farmers.
+The related Division of Watershed Stewardship is responsible for protecting Delaware's soil, water, and coastlines.
+It oversees wetlands and dredging and contains an environmental laboratory.

 Additionally, the Office of the Secretary handles administration for the Department and contains the Office of Budget and Finance, the Office of Administrative Services, the Office of Communications, the Office of Environmental Justice, the Office of Business Services, and the Office of Human Resources.
 These units are responsible for areas like budgeting, marketing, public hearings, environmental justice, human resources and legislative affairs.
-The Office of Communications, or DNREC OComms, offers guidance relating to and works on branding, marketing, community engagement, media relations, internal messages, event planning, web publishing, social media and multimedia production.
-It publishes DNREC news releases and oversees the agency's online magazine, Outdoor Delaware, and its digital newsletter.
+The Office of Communications offers guidance relating to and works on branding, marketing, community engagement, media relations, internal messages, event planning, web publishing, social media and multimedia production.
+It publishes DNREC news releases and oversees the agency's online magazine, Delaware, and its digital newsletter.
+Also included in the Office of the Secretary is a certified law enforcement agency, Delaware Natural Resource Police, which is organized into three units: Environmental Crimes, Fish and Wildlife, and Parks and Recreation.

-The DNREC also hosts a number of public committees, boards, and other panels that handle specific issues like energy, fishing, and open spaces.
+DNREC hosts a number of public committees, boards, and other panels that handle specific issues like energy, fishing, and open spaces.